nadeemlab/SPT/README.md

 Each row records the result of a test for statistically-significant difference between the values of the density metric in 2 different sample groups, when restricted to a given region or compartment of a given image.

 ### Front proximity workflow

+The histology images and metadata supporting this example and the following example are a colon cancer dataset that will be made publicly available.

 For a cell in a given biologically-meaningful region, distance to the front or boundary with a specific other region may be an important indicator of the probability of participation in processes of interaction between the two regions.
 For example, between tumor and stromal regions.